 3. What is non-negotiable (deal-breakers)?

-As alluded to in question 2, there are areas of our lives where we can compromise for the sake of the relationship, and there are areas that aren’t negotiable.
-Figuring out which of our values, goals, and ideals (including emotional goals — affection, support, listening, sex, etc.) are flexible or non-negotiable will help you to see if and where there is room for work with your partner.
+There are areas of our lives where we can compromise for the sake of the relationship, and there are values for everyone that aren’t negotiable.
+Figuring out which of our values, goals, and ideals (including emotional goals — affection, care, support, listening, sex, intimacy) are flexible or non-negotiable will help you to see if and where there is room for work with your partner.

 4. What is your level of motivation?

-Often couples are frustrated by the “other” seemingly not trying hard enough to “change” to make the relationship better.
-One of the biggest frustrations I see in relationship therapy is the perceived “empty promise” — a person feels they are actively doing all the work while the other talks about working hard, but doesn’t seem to follow through.
+Couples are often frustrated by the other seemingly not trying hard enough to change to make the relationship better.
+One of the biggest frustrations I see in relationship-focused therapy is the perceived “empty promise” — a person feels they are actively doing all the work while the other talks about working hard, but doesn’t seem to follow through.
 However, I’ve also observed that partners are often working on the areas that are less important to the other, so the work is overlooked and this leads to feeling unappreciated.
-If you feel you’re doing all the work, talk with your partner about the joint level of motivation and discuss the questions above to focus the work on the areas where you can improve your relationship.
+If you feel you’re doing all of the work, talk with your partner about the joint level of motivation and discuss the questions above to focus the work on the areas where you can both improve your relationship.